Showcase: a test article

 Dennis: Oh, what a giveaway!
 Did you hear that?
 Did you hear that, eh?
 That’s what I’m on about!
 Did you see him repressing me?
 You saw him, Didn’t you?

-is part of the information you need to use '
+, then you need to use '

 (if '